ya0-sun/STR-Berlin/README.md

 Filtered STR results can be found at https://terabox.com/s/1yKtj33ww7om25U588HiOqQ

 ## Citation
+If you find they are useful, please kindly cite the following:
 ~~~
 @article{sun2023strflickr,
   title={Towards Large-scale Building Attribute Mapping using Crowdsourced Images: Scene Text Recognition on Flickr and Problems to be Solved},